I have been keeping a secret for four years, and I’m going to open up publicly about it. I was inspired by a recent post in The DO by Nikitta Foston.

 Work closely with your school, they will already know your secret and will likely be your biggest ally.
 Keep an open mind.
 I always suggest looking at the book The Successful Match.

 Figure out what part of your future is negotiable and what part is not.
-If you have no one else you feel safe with, you can message me.
-But you need to get through this.
+You need to get through this.

 Don’t give up.
 Unmatched student: You are still going to become an amazing physician, and the sick people of this world need you to keep going.
 I’m cheering you on.
 You’ve heard my story, now go make yours.
 Redemption awaits.